Hughes Fire Attorneys

 If You Have Time

-If your area receives an evacuation warning or the authorities announce that you should start preparing for evacuations, do whatever you need to prepare before you go.
-Make sure to:
+If your area receives an evacuation warning or the authorities announce that you should start preparing for evacuation, do whatever you need to do before you go.
+Here are some things to consider:

-• Take down any flammable material (curtains, rugs, decor) near the windows and doors of your home.
+- Take down any flammable materials (curtains, rugs, decor) near the windows and doors of your home.

 If There’s No Time